element-hq/element-web/code_style.md

 the Matrix codebase.
 For reference, the Matrix Python style guide can be found at https://github.com/matrix-org/synapse/blob/master/docs/code_style.rst

+This document reflects how we would like Matrix JavaScript code to look, with acknowledgement that a significant amount of code is written to older standards.

+Write applications in modern ECMAScript and use a transpiler where necessary to target older platforms.
+When writing library code, consider carefully whether to write in ES5 to allow all JavaScript application to use the code directly or writing in modern ECMAScript and using a transpile step to generate the file that applications can then include.
+There are significant benefits in being able to use modern ECMAScript, although the tooling for doing so can be awkward for library code, especially with regard to translating source maps and line number throgh from the original code to the final application.

 General Style
 -------------
 - 4 spaces to indent, for consistency with Matrix Python.